stitchdata/java-stitch-client/README.md

 ----------------

 The Stitch client provides several methods for sending message, including synchronous and asynchronous options.
+The synchronous options are more straightforward, but the asynchronous options will offer better performance if you are sending messages frequently.